whiveio/whive/WHIVE_TERMS_AND_CONDITIONS.md

-# Welcome to the Whive Protocol Terms of Service
+# Welcome to the Whive Protocol Terms and Conditions

 Please note this Terms of Service may be periodically altered and/or updated.
 This notice was last updated on 19th September, 2020.